dedix-7/alx-low_level_programming/0x0B-malloc_free/README.md

 Creates a copy of a string in a new address in memory and returns a pointer to the new address
 ## 2-str_concat.c
 A function that returns a pointer to a concatenated string in memory
+## 3-alloc_grid.c
+A function that allocates a 2d array of integers

 # Author
 Enoks
+# About
+Please look at malloc